Mkejriwal270/K8s-EKS-QuickStart/index.md

 ![Image](https://mktestweb.s3.amazonaws.com/K8s-Quickstart-Static/Workflow-overview.png)
 <br />

 Once the workflow execution is completed, you will be able to access your apps using an AWS Network Load Balancer (NLB) URL, deployed by NGINX ingress-controller service.
-Go to the succesfully completed execution of the **Fire-it-Up** workflow and click on
+Go to the succesfully completed execution of the **Fire-it-Up** workflow and click on **setup_infra_components / Helm_Install**.
+This is the stage where all ingress resources are provisioned.
+In the execution logs, click on the **Get LB URL** step and copy the **EXTERNAL IP** from the command drop-down.
+This is the public URL of your application.

 <br />
 ![Image](https://mktestweb.s3.amazonaws.com/K8s-Quickstart-Static/Workflow-exec.png)
 <br />

+The routes for the application are configured in the application ingress.
+The sample apps are available at the **/angular-app** and **/react-app** locations as shown below.
+These can be customized according to your application requirements.

 ## **Cleaning-up resources**